-Each visitor may bring 2 pieces of checked baggage into Ecuador totalling no more than 68 kg (150 pounds).
+Each visitor may bring 2 pieces of checked baggage into Ecuador totaling no more than 150 pounds (68 kg).
 If you wish to take a 3rd piece, this will normally attract an additional fee.
-We recommend you take a soft sided bag to the Galapagos Islands.
+We recommend you take a soft sided bag on vacation.
 You will only need the essentials in clothing and personal items and space is limited on board yachts.
 A duffel bag works best as it can be stored into a small drawer or closet.
-On flights to the Galapagos, you are allowed a maximum of 20 kg (44 pounds) of luggage (excluding your hand-bag and carry on).
+On flights to the Galapagos, you are allowed a maximum of 44 pounds (20 kg) of luggage (excluding your hand-bag and carry on).

 Is there anything I need to know about getting through customs?

 According to Ecuadorian law, any person that enters the country temporarily is exempt for the payment of any customs duty.
 You will not be required to pay taxes or duties for your luggage, new or used articles that you will use during your trip, and portable items such as photo cameras, video cameras, laptops, radios and CD players.
 The Galapagos Islands does not have customs since there are no international airports.
 In the airport your personal luggage will receive only a minor inspection for things like fruits or seeds that might be introduced to the islands.

 Can you arrange accommodation for me during my vacation?